This is how you build an effective skin care routine

 Wrinkles and dark circles are minimized and prevented.

 Step 6: the moisturizer

 Most of our skin is made up of water.
 So that the moisture stays where it is, our skin produces fat, also called sebum, and thus seals the skin.
 Here we are talking about an ideal and intact skin barrier.
 Unfortunately, the skin doesn't always work as it should.
 The reasons for this can be UV rays, environmental pollutants and cold air, as well as little fluid intake.
 This is where moisturizers come in and strengthen the skin barrier.
 Creams with the right ingredients also supply the skin with nutrients and thereby support its natural functions.

 You can recognize a good moisturizer by its natural ingredients and vitamins.
 It should hardly contain any water, as this also comes with higher levels of preservatives, which could be harmful to your skin.
 So always look at the ingredients to make the best choice for you and your skin.

 Sun protection is essential for your skin.
 UV rays tan the skin, but after a certain amount of time they can lead to sunburn, but also to allergic skin reactions, sun intolerance, melasma / pigment disorders, as well as faster skin aging and skin cancer.

-The sun cream acts like a protective film and prevents the UV rays from penetrating your skin.
-First of all, it doesn't matter what skin color you have, because the darker skin type is often affected, especially when it comes to pigment spots / darkspots, while the lighter skin type often tends to sunburn more quickly.
-Make sure that your sunscreen is non-comedogenic, meaning that it doesn't clog your pores.
+The sunscreen acts like a protective film and prevents the UV rays from penetrating your skin.
+First of all, it doesn't matter what skin color you have, because especially when it comes to pigment spots / dark spots, the darker skin type is often affected, while the lighter skin type often tends to sunburn more quickly.
+Make sure your sunscreen is non-comedogenic, which means that it doesn't clog your pores.